rspec/rspec-rails/README.markdown

 test framework, so whenever you generate application components like models, controllers, etc, RSpec specs are generated instead of Test::Unit tests.

-Note that the generators are intended to be a help to get started, but they are only guaranteed to work out of the box for the default scenario (`ActiveRecord`
+Note that the generators are there to help you get started, but they are no substitute for writing your own examples, and they are only guaranteed to work out of the box for the default scenario (`ActiveRecord` + `Webrat`).
-+ `Webrat`).

 ### Autotest